yanntm/InvariantPerformance/README.md

 * ConstP the number of constant places reported by ITS-tools (always 0 in Tina runs).
 These constant places are simplified away in ITS-Tools so they do not produce trivial flows with a single entry like with Tina.
 * NBP the number of P flows reported
 * NBT the number of T flows reported
 * TotalTime total runtime in ms as reported by ITS-Tools at end of run; this is measured within the application, hence it does not include JVM startup time.
+Value is 0 for Tina.
-* Time is the total elapsed time as reported by the `time` command
+* Time is the total elapsed time as reported by the `time` command converted to milliseconds (or 120 seconds if some error occurred)
 * Mem is the value reported by time in the `maxresident` field, it estimates memory usage in KB.
 * Status is OK if the run finished normally, TO if we timed out, MOVF if there was a memory overflow, ERR if an error was detected

 The resulting `invar.csv` file is part of this repository.

 Finally to produce some visualisation, we used the script `compareForm.R`, this produces the `fplots.pdf` file.
+We use as time measurement the sum of reported times to compute P and T flows by both tools; while elapsed time measured externally is also interesting it is polluted by JVM startup time (around 700 ms) and the fact that ITS-Tools actually prints the invariants (with some intense I/O) when Tina simply prints the number of invariants computed.